tmedanovic/meta/README.md

     data : {
       metadata : {
         title : 'Toothpaste',
-        override : true, // overrides appending/prepending the application name to the title attribute description : 'Eating toothpaste is considered to be too healthy!', }
+        override : true, // prevents appending/prepending the application name to the title attribute description : 'Eating toothpaste is considered to be too healthy!', }
     }